NYC Rankings · Updated August 2026

 Does a car service track my flight for airport pickups?

 Yes — flight tracking is standard with full-service operators and included in the flat rate.
 Noble monitors your tail number or flight status and adjusts the pickup automatically, then includes 60 minutes of free wait time after landing on the $165 JFK / $140 LGA / $180 EWR flats.
+Aria Black Car Service also advertises flight tracking with one hour of free wait.
 App services start the meter (and cancellation clock) the moment the driver arrives, which is how a delayed bag turns into a $20-$40 wait fee or a re-request at surge pricing.

 Book NYC's #1 Car Service